- Member Services

 Eligible participants must:

-- Read and agree to the contest rules.
+1. Read and agree to the contest rules.
+Contest rules are available on the TBA Website.

-- Submit a signed and completed Student Entry Form.
+2. Submit a signed and completed Student Entry Form.
 All participants under the age of 18 must have their parent or guardian submit the Parental/Guardian Permission Form along with their entry form as indicated.
-If your submission is on behalf of a group, you must include the Group Submission Cover Sheet along with the Student Entry Form and Parental/Guardian Permission Form for each group member.Student Entry Forms, the Group Submission Cover Sheet and Parental/Guardian Permission Forms are available on this page.
+If your submission is on behalf of a group, you must include the Group Submission Cover Sheet along with the Student Entry Form and Parental/Guardian Permission Form for each group member.Student Entry Forms, the Group Submission Cover Sheet and Parental/Guardian Permission Forms are all available on the TBA Website.

 Tennessee Bar Association